 NOTE: A timer is running once it is started, until it is stopped or until it expires; otherwise it is not running.
 A timer can be started if it is not running or restarted if it is running.
 A Timer is always started or restarted from its initial value.
 The duration of a timer is not updated until it is stopped or expires (e.g. due to BWP switching).
 When the MAC entity applies zero value for a timer, the timer shall be started and immediately expire unless explicitly stated otherwise.

+Editor’s note: The definitions/acronyms related to MBS need to be agreed and aligned between TS 38.331 and TS 38.300.

 3.2 Abbreviations

 For the purposes of the present document, the abbreviations given in TR 21.905 [1] and the following apply.
 An abbreviation defined in the present document takes precedence over the definition of the same abbreviation, if any, in TR 21.905 [1].